-How to buy Lovisa Holdings (LOV) shares
+How to buy Lovisa Holdings (LOV) shares in Australia

 Learn how to easily invest in Lovisa Holdings shares.

 Lovisa Holdings is a specialty retail business based in Australia.
 Lovisa Holdings shares (LOV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Lovisa Holdings has a trailing 12-month revenue of around $596.5 million.
 If you're looking to buy shares, check out the steps below.

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Lovisa Holdings .
 Find the share by name or ticker symbol: LOV.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Lovisa Holdings reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.